CodecoolGlobal/tech-interview-workbook-kisfelix1/docs/module_oop.md

 equals compares objects by property values, == by memory addresses.
 Primitive values are the same with both

 #### What does the ‘static’ keyword mean?

+it means that the variable/method is handled on a class basis.
+It can be altered, but if you alter it with different instances, then it will alter for all instances.

 #### Why is the main() method declared as static?
 Explain.

+Because it is directly called by the JVM without creating an object of the class in which it is declared.
+When java runtime starts, there is no object of class present.
+JVM can this way just start the main method, and not allocating it memory.

 #### What is the default access modifier in a class?

+package-private, which means that all members are visible within the same package

 #### What is the JVM?

 Java virtual machine, which runs java programs.
 It allows java to be multiplatform